Minor in Journalism

 Journalism Minor

-The journalism minor is designed to teach introductory journalism knowledge.
+The Journalism minor is designed to teach introductory journalism knowledge.
 Students are introduced to theory, critical analysis, contemporary trends, and career opportunities in the field of journalism.
 Includes studying the newsgathering process and learning how to write basic news reports.

 A Journalism minor is an excellent complement to many majors.